Banata

 failOpenbooleantrueAllow requests through if verification fails

 blockedMessagestring"Bot detected.
-Access denied."Error message for blocked requests
+Access denied."Error message returned to blocked requests

 createBotIdVerifier(checkBotIdFn)